Skip to main content

 Trade negotiations may shape outcomes

-Regardless of the Supreme Court's ruling, the president can continue to implement his trade agenda through renegotiated deals with other countries—many of whom are willing to bargain.
+Regardless of the Supreme Court's ruling, the president can continue to implement his trade agenda through renegotiated deals with other countries—many of which are willing to bargain.
 These commitments still stand after the court's decision, and the accompanying terms—including purchase commitments, regulatory oversight and investment pledges—will also continue.

 What action is required and when